abhijit0/Sanjaya/README.md

 - The training dataset also contains a caption dictionary where each of images are paired with caption list containing varying number of captions.

 ## Preprocessing
 - The images are preprocessed such that each color channel is zero-centered with respect to the ImageNet dataset, without scaling along with converting from RGB to BGR.
+This step is applied for both training and testing.
-- The captions are preprocessed in many steps namely:
+- The captions are preprocessed only in training phase:
-    -
+    - All the letters are converted to lowercase, special characters are removed
+    - Each caption is tokenized and padded with the tokens 'startseq' and 'endseq' for processing for LSTMs.
+    - The tokens are replaced with their word embeddings from glove_6B_50d word embeddings.
+    - The word embeddings are used instead of one hot encodings or direct indices becuase they encode semantic meanings which result in better accuracy.

 ## Image caption architecture